The 2025 Nudges in Health Care Symposium will take place September 11–12 in Philadelphia. Submit an abstract by June 2!

 Intervention

-We are working in partnership with General Motors (GM) to explore if interventions informed by behavioral science can reduce cell phone use and encourage drivers to buckle up.
+In partnership with General Motors (GM), we explored whether interventions informed by behavioral science can reduce cell phone use and encourage drivers to buckle up.

-GM customers with Gen 10 vehicles were recruited to participate in the study, and participants were randomly assigned to one of four arms.
-Intervention arms will test the effect of a mix of behavioral engagement strategies and financial incentives on driving behavior.
+GM customers from across the United States with Gen 10 vehicles were recruited to participate in the study, and participants were randomly assigned to one of four arms.
+Intervention arms tested the effect of a mix of behavioral engagement strategies and financial incentives on the driving behaviors of seatbelt use and handheld phone use.
+The four study groups were:

-Driving behavior will be tracked by our homegrown smartphone telematics app, Way to Drive.
+Driving behavior was tracked by our homegrown smartphone telematics app, Way to Drive.

 Impact